Waidd/elasticmongoose/README.md

 }
 '
 ```
-In this example, all of the data nested within the bar field will be stored but not indexed.
-This comes in handy if you wish to retrieve the bar field as an object and manually alter its data.
+In this example, all of the data nested within the bar field will be stored and indexed.
+However, the indexed value will not be analyzed so it will be stored exactly as specified.
+This comes in handy if you wish to retrieve the bar field as an object, yet still be able to search for any of its nested fields.

 ### Search